 Typically, medications regardless of class are not a successful long term management strategy for OAB due to to poor compliance, side effects, high cost and/or ineffectiveness (refer to lists below).
 Medication samples are great to try when available to see if OAB symptoms improve while using the drug.
 In some patients medications might be a reasonable option if tolerated, affordable and efficacious.
 Most patients will be candidates for OAB therapies beyond medications.

 Beta Agonist Drawbacks:

-The electroceutical coin (eCoin) is being studied for urge urinary incontinence.
-The eCoin OAB device is a nickel-sized, pacemaker-like device implanted into the lower leg to stimulate the tibial nerve.
+The electroceutical coin (eCoin) is FDA approved for the treatment of urge urinary incontinence (UUI).
+The eCoin is a nickel-sized, pacemaker-like device implanted into the lower leg to stimulate the tibial nerve.
 The therapy requires no device management with a remote and/or recharging.
 The eCoin is placed with just local anesthetic.